 Baring your soul in public requires courage and a strong sense of self-worth.
 Casey Morley had not much of the first and none of the latter when she began writing her story, longhand, on a yellow legal pad.
-What drove her to commit word to paper was determination−to break the cycle of abuse and domestic Crawling_Out_Cover_FINALviolence she had lived for 50+ years, and to try to make a better life for her young son, Michael.
+What drove her to commit word to paper was determination−to break the cycle of abuse and domestic violence she had lived for 50+ years, and to try to make a better life for her young son, Michael.

 I did not come to the process until several years later when the script on the pile of legal pads was transcribed to a computer file.
 By that time, I’d known Casey for about 20 years and considered her a casual friend.
 When she asked me to edit her manuscript, all I think I asked her was, “Are you sure?”
 I’m known to have a heavy hand with the red pen.